12 Nov Exercise for Women Diagnosed with Breast Cancer

 Improved mental health

 Higher body fat levels

 Preservation of post-treatment body fat levels

 With recent improvements in survivorship of breast cancer, we need to look at it in a different light.
-We want breast cancer patients to not just survive…we want them to thrive!
-Exercise has emerged as a research supported tool to decrease fatigue, and improve muscle mass, endurance, mental health, and overall quality of life for breast cancer patients and survivors.
+We want breast cancer patients not to just survive…we want them to thrive!
+Exercise has emerged as a research-supported tool to decrease fatigue, and improve muscle mass, endurance, mental health, and overall quality of life for breast cancer patients and survivors.

 Courneya, K. S., et al. Effects of Aerobic and Resistance Exercise in Breast Cancer Patients Receiving Adjuvant Chemotherapy: A Multicenter Randomized Controlled Trial.
 Journal of Clinical Oncology 25.28 (2007).